Career

 Image for illustrative purposes only.

-The job scope of a babysitter will be to play with the children, supervise homework, and prepare basic meals and snacks.
-Do note that a babysitter is different from a nanny, with the latter including a wider range of duties like housekeeping.
+The job scope of a babysitter typically involves keeping the children entertained, supervising homework, and preparing basic meals and snacks.
+Do note that a babysitter is different from a nanny, with the latter’s job scope covering a wider range of duties like housekeeping.

 Companies to look at: